Parsa33033/The_Yummi_Pizza_Backend/README.md

 2) Testable
 3) Easy to deploy
 4) High security
-5) Caching is used for latency improvement
+5) Caching is used for latency improvement.

 ## Cons
 1) use of Jhipster framework lowers flexibility (but enough for a delivery website)